ekline/draft-6man-pmo/README.md

 1. Introduction

-   This document describes an IPv6 Neighbor Discovery (ND) PathMTU Option (PMO) for inclusion in Router Advertisements (RAs).
+   This document describes an IPv6 Neighbor Discovery (ND) Path MTU Option (PMO) for inclusion in Router Advertisements (RAs).
 This allows some environments greater flexibility to support, for example, a higher MTU for on-link or intra-administrative-domain communications than for broader Internet communications.

    TBD: Explain why extending RFC4191 RIOs didn't look easy.

+   TBD: more discussion

 2. Terminology